phutko555/Spring-video-beans/README.md

 This exercise is to practice configuring beans.

-Domain area is online video hosting.
+The domain area is online video hosting.
-There are [Video](src/main/java/com/epam/rd/autotasks/confbeans/video/Video.java) class to represent metadata of a video, [Channel](src/main/java/com/epam/rd/autotasks/confbeans/video/Channel.java) class representing some collection of videos and a [VideoStudio](src/main/java/com/epam/rd/autotasks/confbeans/video/VideoStudio.java) interface defining interface of video factory.
+There is a [Video](src/main/java/com/epam/rd/autotasks/confbeans/video/Video.java) class to represent metadata of a video, a [Channel](src/main/java/com/epam/rd/autotasks/confbeans/video/Channel.java) class representing some collection of videos and a [VideoStudio](src/main/java/com/epam/rd/autotasks/confbeans/video/VideoStudio.java) interface defining interface of video factory.

-Here goes description of exercise configurations to create.
+Here goes a description of exercise configurations to create.
 Place them into `com.epam.rd.autotasks.confbeans.config` package.

 ### SingletonChannelConfig